Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 ## Introduction

-This API allow to generate coupons, wihtout identifying the user, from dcupon promotions.
+This API allow to generate coupons from dcupon promotions wihtout identifying the user.
 Once an anonymous coupons is created this API allows to access to coupon detail and to generate the temporary token suitable to redeem the coupon into assocciated stores.

 All requests must be signed with a secret, which is provided by dcoupon.